-12 Ibid.
+15 Ibid.
 211-12.

-3.2 Free Images and Utterances
+2.2 Free Images and Utterances

-A second source is found in the following schematic representation, presented in the chapter on judgment:
+A second source is found in the following schematic representation:

 I. Data.
 Perceptual Images.
 Free Images.
 Utterances.
 II.
 Questions for Intelligence.
 Insights.
 Formulations.
 III.
 Questions for Reflection.
 Reflection.
 Judgment.
-15

 Lonergan says, 'The second level presupposes and complements the first.
 The third level presupposes and complements the second.
-The exception lies in free images and utterances, which commonly are under the influence of the higher levels before they provide a basis for inquiry and reflection.'
-This quotation alone is probably all that is needed for me to make my point: there are presentations that occur to the conscious subject on the empirical level of consciousness that are already infused with intelligence and rationality and, we may add, with ethical overtones.
+The exception lies in free images and utterances, which commonly are under the influence of the higher levels before they provide a basis for inquiry and reflection.
+This quotation alone is probably all that is needed for me to make my point.
+There are presentations that occur to the conscious subject on the empirical level of consciousness that are already infused with intelligence and rationality and, we may add, with ethical overtones.
 These occur, I want to say, to a Verstehen that is empirical, that receives meaningful data before these data provide a basis for one's own inquiry and reflection.
 May it not be said that the basis for a potential and fruitful dialogue with both Heideggerian and Wittgensteinian strands in philosophy and with von Balthasar in theology is already contained in this brief selection?
+In many ways, we need little or nothing more than this to establish the point that I am trying to make.

-3.3 The Contextual Aspect of Judgment
+2.3 The Contextual Aspect of Judgment

 The final source that I would like to call upon in this paper is found in the same chapter of Insight.
 It has to do with the contextual aspect of judgment.
+It was an important part of my earlier paper on this same material, and I am doing little more here than quoting once again what I said there.

 The contextual aspect of judgment exhibits something of the temporality that is to the fore in Being and Time - not Heidegger's radical temporalizing, which will remain always problematic for anyone schooled in Lonergan's thought, but at least the dimensions of memory, presence, and anticipation.
 The contextual aspect of judgment is discussed in terms of 'the relation of the present to the past,' 'the relations within the present,' and 'the relations of the present to the future.'
 It is principally, though not exclusively, the relation of the present to the past that affects the point I am trying to make.
-Lonergan writes:

-... past judgments remain with us.
+Lonergan writes: ... past judgments remain with us.
 They form a habitual orientation, present and operative but only from behind the scenes.
 They govern the direction of attention, evaluate insights, guide formulations, and influence the acceptance or rejection of new judgments.
 Previous insights remain with us.
 They facilitate the occurrence of fresh insights, exert their influence on new formulations, provide presuppositions that underlie new judgments whether in the same or in connected or in merely analogous fields of inquiry.
 Hence, when a new judgment is made, there is within us a habitual context of insights and other judgments, and it stands ready to elucidate the judgment just made, to complement it, to balance it, to draw distinctions, to add qualifications, to provide defence, to offer evidence or proof, to attempt persuasion.